liquinlab/elm-smile/docs/steps.md

 1. A **step controller** that manages navigation through your trials (moving forward/backward)
-2. A **table builder** that helps you create complex sequences of trials
+2. A powerful **table builder** that helps you create complex sequences of trials

 This separation allows you to first build up your trial sequence using the powerful table API, and then control how you move through those trials using the